 However, this is not a niche problem.
 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), as many as one in twenty young adults in America used cocaine in 2015.

 Many people have witnessed first-hand how cocaine addiction can quickly bulldoze a person’s mental and emotional health, job, relationships, and finances.
-It is not easy to make the decision to quit, but once you have, medical detox with a licensed drug addiction center can offer safe, easier, and more comfortable treatment options.
+It is not easy to decide to quit, but once they have, medical detox with a licensed drug addiction center offers safe, easier, and more comfortable treatment options.

-Under unaltered conditions, when your brain experiences something pleasurable, it lets out a small wave of dopamine – one of the most potent feel-good neurotransmitters in your nervous system.
-This dopamine floats around in your system for a while, interacting with receptors that make you feel good before the brain reabsorbs it.
+Under unaltered conditions, when the brain experiences something pleasurable, it lets out a small wave of dopamine—one of the most potent feel-good neurotransmitters in the nervous system.
+This dopamine floats around in the system for a while, interacting with receptors that make someone feel good before the brain reabsorbs it.

-When you first start taking cocaine, the high or rush you feel comes from the chemical’s ability to block dopamine from being reabsorbed into the synapse.
+When an individual first starts taking cocaine, the high or rush they feel from the chemical’s ability to block dopamine from being reabsorbed into the synapse.
 This means that dopamine rapidly builds up in the central nervous system as the brain continues to produce it but not reabsorb it.
 Typically, this manifests as a euphoric high, characterized by confidence and contentment.

 However, when cocaine wears off, this dramatically differs.
-When you frequently take a substantial amount of the drug or engage in binging – meaning that you abuse cocaine many times in quick succession over a moderate period – your brain will drastically reduce its dopamine release.
-This is because your brain assumes that it will be swamped with this chemical and changes its production accordingly to regain balance.
+So, when someone frequently takes a substantial amount of the drug or engages in binging—meaning that they abuse cocaine many times in quick succession over a moderate period—their brain will drastically reduce its dopamine release.
+This is because your brain assumes it will be swamped with this chemical and changes its production accordingly to regain balance.
 When cocaine is absent, your system is without dopamine.
 In its own right, this is not a healthy place to be.

 Mild symptoms of withdrawal are more common in light, infrequent cocaine use cases or when drug abuse is relatively short-term.
 These include:

 Cocaine withdrawal symptoms are more severe if you abuse the drug frequently over a more extended period before quitting.
-If you have a mental health disorder, you may also experience intense withdrawal symptoms.
+While detoxing from cocaine, if you have a mental health disorder, you may also experience intense withdrawal symptoms.